WillQi/picoCTF2018-writeup/Cryptography/hertz/README.md

 After a while, we realized that the text below the lines were from [War and Peace](http://pythonscraping.com/pages/warandpeace/chapter1.pdf) and were quickly able to finish the cryptogram.

 The flag isn't in the default format as the hint says, so we don't need to change anything.
+It's found at the top of the message, which decodes into `congrats here is your flag` followed by the flag.

 The flag is `substitution_ciphers_are_solvable_fgnvvgndms`